owenawsong/Harbor/README.md

 npm run build
 ```

-Then load into Chrome:
+Load into Chrome:
 1. Open `chrome://extensions/`
-2. Turn on **Developer Mode**
+2. Enable **Developer Mode**
 3. Click **Load unpacked**
-4. Select the extension’s `dist/` folder
+4. Select the project’s `dist/` folder

 #### From a Release
-1. Download the latest release ZIP
+1. Download the latest release ZIP from the repo
 2. Extract it
 3. Load unpacked (steps above)